-Whether you forgot to bring along your best sunscreen for face coverage—or you missed the vital step of reapplying every few hours in the sun—here are some useful tips to follow.
+So, whether you forgot to bring sunscreen, or you missed the vital step of reapplying every few hours in the sun, here are some useful tips to follow to soothe sunburnt skin.

 Hydrating is important as fluids are pulled toward the sunburned skin and away from other parts of the body, per the American Academy of Dermatology Association (AAD).
 This process—combined with water loss from sweating in the heat—can quickly lead to dehydration.